mcereda/programming/golang/README.md

 - [Go by example]
 - [Check if file or directory exists in Golang]
 - [How do you get the current branch name?]
+- [Building minimal Docker containers for Go applications]
+- [Create the smallest and secured Golang Docker image based on Scratch]
+- [Deserializing JSON in Go a tutorial]
+- [How to print struct variables in console]

 <!--
   References